Skip to main content

 Tool Categories

-The MCP server organizes 74 tools across these modules:
+The MCP server organizes 116 tools across 28 modules:

 ModuleToolsDescription

-agents.ts19Agent lifecycle, credentials, SSH, local deploy, GitHub sync, per-agent PAT
+agents.ts22Agent lifecycle, credentials, SSH, local deploy, GitHub sync, per-agent PAT, runtime-data export/import, compatibility report

 schedules.ts8Schedule CRUD and execution history